-Appearance Status description When you click the 'Apply' button, settings will be applied and stored into the device Network settings 🔅 memory.
-This is indicated by the 🔅 icon in the tab name and on the 'Apply' button.
-Network settings 🥪 Successful settings saving and application are indicated by 🗹 icon in the tab name.
-Network settings If the parameter value being specified contains an error, you will see a message with Network settings the reason description and the $igodot$ icon will appear in the tab name, when you click 'Apply' button.
+Appearence Status description Network settings 😁 When you click the 'Apply' button, settings will be applied and stored into the device memory.
+This is indicated by the icon in the tab name and on the 'Apply' button.
+Network settings Successful settings saving and application are indicated by Successful settings saving and application are indicated by Icon in the tab Network settings 👄 If the parameter value being specified contains an error, you will see a message with the reason description and the cicon will appear in the tab name, when you click 'Apply' button.